Custom Engagement Rings

 Ring size can be tricky if your proposal is going to be a surprise.
 If your partner has an existing ring which you could ‘borrow’ and give to your jeweller to measure that would be first prize.
 Remember this ring would need to fit the ring finger.
 Failing this, you could ask a family member or friend who would possibly know.

 Again, contrary to popular belief, diamonds aren’t necessarily a girl’s best friend.
 Some people prefer a different gemstone.
 You should consider a stone that is relatively hard and durable.
 Ruby and Sapphire are a 9 on the Mohs scale of hardness, making them good options for an engagement ring.

-An alternative gemstone is often more budget friendly too, although there are exceptions to this rule.
+An alternative gemstone is often more budget-friendly too, although there are exceptions to this rule.
 Just like diamonds, gemstones have various factors which affect their price.
 These include colour, clarity, cut, brilliance and finish.
-When choosing a gemstone, you should only buy from someone who has a considerable knowledge of gemstones.
+When choosing a gemstone, you should only buy from someone who has considerable knowledge of gemstones.

 Diamonds are still the most common choice for engagement rings.
 However, be careful to only buy diamonds with a reputable laboratory certificate.

 Like diamonds, for any gemstone, you should receive a laboratory certificate.
 Especially when buying rubies or sapphires as the market is flooded with synthetics.
 The average jeweller generally doesn’t know the difference between a synthetic sapphire versus a natural sapphire.